Fewer seized vapes found with etomidate since tougher laws kicked in: HSA, MOH

 HSA has also removed more than 570 vaping-related online listings, offending websites and Telegram groups over the past nine weeks.
 It also took action against two people who posted content of themselves vaping or possessing vapes on social media.

-The agency noted that more than 2,600 cases of e-vaporiser activities reported through its online reporting form and hotlines, enabling it to conduct targeted enforcement actions due to these public reports.
+The agency noted that more than 2,600 cases of e-vaporiser activities were reported through its online reporting form and hotlines, enabling it to conduct targeted enforcement actions.

 As such, joint enforcement operations were conducted between Oct 8 and Oct 10 at hotspot areas, including Khatib, Yishun and Punggol.

-Five individuals aged between 15 to 37 years old were caught and fined on the spot.
+Five people aged between 15 to 37 were caught and fined on the spot.
 Six e-vaporisers - one of them was later found to contain etomidate - and related components were also seized.

 MOH and HSA said the government will continue to provide support to those who need help to quit vaping.